Sink Connector Development Guide

 - Configuration uses flattened

-ConnectorConfigwithout schemas field - Schemas already validated by producers - you receive typed data
+ConnectorConfigplus connector-specificroutes - Schemas are handled by the runtime - you receive typed data

 expected_schema_subjectis optional verification, not validation- Use